CarbonCollins/civocloud-nodejs/docs/api.md

 <a name="module_CivoCloud/api.Webhook..testWebhook"></a>

 #### Webhook~testWebhook(id) ⇒ <code>Promise</code>
-sends a dummy payload to the specific webhook in order to test it
+sends a dummy payload to the specific webhook in order to test it [POST]

 **Kind**: inner method of [<code>Webhook</code>](#module_CivoCloud/api.Webhook)
 **Returns**: <code>Promise</code> - resolves when the tummy payload is sent or rejects with an error